robertpiosik/CodeWebChat/README.md

 <a href="https://marketplace.visualstudio.com/items?itemName=robertpiosik.gemini-coder" target="_blank"><img src="https://img.shields.io/badge/Install-VS_Code_Marketplace-blue" alt="Get from Visual Studio Code Marketplace" /></a> <a href="https://x.com/CodeWebChat" target="_blank"><img src="https://img.shields.io/badge/Follow_on_X-@CodeWebChat-black" alt="Follow on X" /></a> <a href="https://reddit.com/r/CodeWebChat" target="_blank"><img src="https://img.shields.io/badge/Join_subreddit-r/CodeWebChat-orange" alt="Join subreddit /r/CodeWebChat" /></a> <a href="https://discord.com/invite/KJySXsrSX5" target="_blank"><img src="https://img.shields.io/badge/Chat-Discord-7289da" alt="Join Discord server" /></a>

-**A 100% free and open-source, community-driven tool for AI pair programming.** Meet, designed for unmatched accuracy, speed and cost-efficiency, a non-agentic workflow—select context, type instructions and send prompt with a free chatbot or an API provider.
+**A 100% free and open-source, community-driven tool for AI pair programming.** Meet a non-agentic workflow designed for unmatched accuracy, speed and cost-efficiency—select context, type instructions and send prompt with a free chatbot or an API provider.
 When the model finishes, its response is ready for one-click, intelligent integration with a transparent code review and an easy rollback.

 **Works with VS Code** and its forks (Cursor, Windsurf, VSCodium, etc.).